chuongmep/bim42.github.io/_posts/2017-09-08-revit-and-bimsync-just-got-a-room-together.md

   </p>
 </div>

-Once connected, your credential will be safely stored on your computer so you won&#8217;t have to login the next time you open Revit.
+Once connected, your credential will be safely stored on your computer so you won't have to login the next time you open Revit.

 You can now upload model to your bimsync account.
 Select &#8220;Upload&#8221;, select your bimsync project and model, type in the associated comment, select the IFC settings and click on &#8220;Upload&#8221;.
 After a while, depending on your file size, your Revit model will be uploaded to bimsync.